ProjectNeura/LEADS/README.md

 <details>
 <summary>DTCS (Dynamic Traction Control System)</summary>

-DTCS helps you control the amount of rear wheel slip by detecting and comparing the speed difference between all wheels.
+DTCS helps you control the amount of rear-wheel slip by detecting and comparing the speed difference between all wheels.
 It allows a certain amount of drift while ensuring grip.

 </details>